-Lunch hour or recess is every child’s favorite period in school.
+Lunch hour or recess is every child’s favourite period in school.
 Most of my school life’s fondest memories date back to the sumptuous lunch breaks.
-From sharing food to sparking new friendships to the worry of the pickle oil staining books to gobbling up the tiffin during a boring class well before lunch time, the stories are endless for everyone who has been to school.
+From sharing food to sparking new friendships to the worry of the pickle oil staining books to gobbling up the tiffin during a boring class well before lunchtime, the stories are endless for everyone who has been to school.

 The one complaint I forever had about my school tiffin was, the food was never warm like it was in the case of my best friend who lived at a stone throwing distance from the school.
 She was privileged to have a house help deliver hot food exactly when the recess bell rang.

 When Pari started school, lunch box wasn’t quite a worry because her school serves hot lunch and snacks in the school mess.
 But the monthly educational tours called for packing a tasty, heartwarming home-cooked meal which my daughter never seemed to enjoy.
 Her frequent complaint was she disliked eating cold food and preferred staying hungry overeating it.